vic-lee/ata/README.md

 # ata

-A monorepo of all of my attempts to learn algorithms, to varying degrees of success.
+A monorepo of all of my efforts to learn algorithms.